Stecker Machine Blog

 [ ] Be financially aware; pay bills on time, don’t use the shop as a free quoting service, and don’t beat them up on part costs

-[ ] Treat the shop as a team member; dedication and extra effort result from mutual respect
+[ ] Partner with the shop; treat people as team members; dedication and extra effort result from mutual respect

-That list may not be “design change” specific, but it seems appropriate for the topic.
+That list may not be “design change” specific, but it’s appropriate for the topic.
 Design changes are no fun for anyone, but they happen … and people get emotional.

 Jason Schuh